tOWERoFjOY/world-of-witcher/README.md

 # world-of-witcher
-Local metadata schema for describing objects associated with the Witcher franchise
+Local metadata schema for describing objects associated with the Witcher franchise.